chaobrain/brainscale/docs/apis/concepts.rst

-If you do not want to compute weight gradients using eligibility trace-based learning, you can use :py:class:`NonTempParamOp`, which computes the gradients using the standard backpropagation algorithm at the current time step, while it is satisfying the same interface as :py:class:`ETraceParam`.
+If you do not want to compute weight gradients using eligibility trace-based learning, you can use :py:class:`NonTempParam`, which computes the gradients using the standard backpropagation algorithm at the current time step, while it is satisfying the same interface as :py:class:`ETraceParam`.